donno/donno.github.io/docs/_posts/2025-10-05-firecracker.md

 "Advanced: Multiple guests" section of the Firecracker [network setup][6] guide looks like a good starting point.
 * Sort out multiple guests in general
-* Try Alpine as the guest OS.
+* Get Alpine working as the guest OS - with networking pre-configured.
 * Try using `nftables` over `iptables`.
+* Look into the Firecracker [Jailer][10].

 [0]: http://firecracker-microvm.io/
 [1]: https://github.com/google/crosvm